 In HR, PEO stands for Professional Employer Organization.
 PEOs offer an outsourced HR function that helps companies to comply with local employment laws related to payroll and taxation.
 This is a co-employment relationship and is sometimes referred to as “global payroll.”

-By working with a PEO, you can lower HR overheads and improve your employee experience, all while maintaining control of organizational decision-making, such as managing your employees’ day-to-day roles and responsibilities.
+By working with aglobal PEO services provider, you can lower HR overheads and improve your employee experience, all while maintaining control of organizational decision-making, such as managing your employees’ day-to-day roles and responsibilities.

 An Employer of Record (EOR) offers similar HR services to a PEO, but EORs become the legal employer of their client’s chosen talent.
 This isn’t a co-employment relationship, which means that the EOR takes on the added responsibility of complying with local employment laws relating to onboarding, payroll, benefits, and more.
 As a result, the client doesn’t have to spend time and resources studying the complex labor laws of different countries, which can save them time and money.